Poland - Stable and Modern Country

 Owing to the changes that have taken place in the country in the last few decades, Poland has become, according to a statement by McKinsey & Company, “Europe’s new growth engine”.
 This has happened not only because of Poland’s impressive economic performance but also because of the geopolitical, social, and infrastructural transformations that have positively translated into the country’s development.

 Importantly, in the XXI century, Poland avoided major socio-political crises that unfortunately affected many countries across its eastern border.
 This helped to ensure the consistency of the country’s macro and structural policies that have been the key driver behind the economy’s growth and helped its transition to the World Bank’s High-Income Country (HIC) status in less than 15 years.
-At the same time, Poland has gained the confidence of creditors: for many years, the country has enjoyed good ratings from various agencies (Fitch: A-, Standard & Poor’s: A-, Moody’s: A2 in early 2023).
-What is also important, Poland has become one of the safest countries in Europe (see detailed data from Overseas Security Advisory Council here).
-Poland has also taken significant steps in resolving gender inequality, making it 2nd safest country in the world for women (see more here) and a country with one of the highest shares of women employed in science and technology, according to a Eurostat 2021 report with an average participation rate of more than 60%.
-All of the previously-mentioned factors, combined with the stable political situation, enable its citizens to enjoy growing prosperity and focus on things such as professional development and business success.
+At the same time, Poland has gained the confidence of creditors: for many years, the country has enjoyed good ratings from various agencies (Fitch: A-, S&P Global: A-, Moody’s: A2 in 2024).
+What is also important, Poland has become one of the safest countries in Europe (see detailed data from the Overseas Security Advisory Council here).
+Poland has also taken significant steps in resolving gender inequality, making it 2nd safest country in the world for women (see more here) and a country with one of the highest shares of women employed in science and technology, according to a Eurostat 2023 report with an average participation rate close to 60%.
+All of the previously mentioned factors, combined with the stable political situation, enable its citizens to enjoy growing prosperity and focus on things such as professional development and business success.

 The above changes, notably the EU membership, also help Poland to modernize more quickly.
-As reported by Euronews, in terms of infrastructure investments, Poland has been the biggest beneficiary of EU funds from 2007 to 2013 and from 2014 to 2020, with €102 billion and €106 billion of funds received for each period.
+As reported by Euronews, in terms of infrastructure investments, Poland has been the biggest beneficiary of EU funds from 2007 to 2013, from 2014 to 2020 (and also in 2023), with €102 billion and €106 billion of funds received for each period.
 As a result, Poland has a constantly improving internal transportation system and connections to other countries, historical monuments in Polish cities stand alongside modern office buildings, where we will find subsidiaries of well-known companies from around the world.
 A stable and modern financial system, including numerous banks with international capital, is also important for international companies that operate in Poland.
 According to Aman Ghei, principal at Finch Capital, in terms of Fintech, Poland has one of the most sophisticated banking infrastructures in Europe, with 20+ banks having large portfolios and market values of $1b+.

 One of the most important factors for IT companies is the quality of Internet connections, and its importance became particularly apparent during the COVID-19 lockdown.
 Poland ranks very well in this respect, as indicated in the McKinsey & Company and Forbes report (download it here), and 99.9% of households are covered by broadband Internet whereas Poland ranks second in Europe for mobile access, with an average of 144 subscriptions per 100 inhabitants.
-According to the 2022 data provided by the Polish Office of Electronic Communications, the average download speed has risen from 50.6 Mbps in 2020 to as much as 92.6 Mb/s in 2022, an increase of 83%.
+According to the 2024 data provided by the Polish Office of Electronic Communications, the average download speed has risen from 19.9 Mb/s in 2016 to as much as 130,1 Mb/s in 2024, an increase of 160%.
+What is even more impressive, the average upload speed increased from 6.6 Mb/s in 2016 to 49.1 Mb/s in 2024, an astonishing 740% increase in speed.
+Opensignal rated three 5G operators from Poland as number 1, 2, and 3 globally in terms of download speed improvement year by year: 1st place Orange (165% increase); 2nd place T-Mobile (130.9% increase); and 3rd place Play (109% increase).
+The next European operator on the list is in 6th place with a 38% increase in download speed.
+The ranking ends at place 15th with a download speed increase of 18.5%, and Poland is the only country from Central Europe on this ranking.
 Importantly, Internet access in Poland stands out for its high quality not only in cities – numerous projects are being implemented for this purpose, and one of them, which covered the whole of Poland, especially remote areas, received the European Broadband Award 2018.

 Good internet access was one of the factors that helped Polish IT specialists, in contrast with their counterparts in many other countries, to make a smooth transition to fully remote work during COVID-19.
 As reported by Reuters, given the digital nature of their work, even before the COVID-19 pandemic, two-thirds of the sector's employees in Poland were able to work from home.
 In this case, it was also important that many Polish IT specialists had been used to working in dispersed international teams for many years – Poland’s proximity to Western markets means that Poles often carry out global projects working entirely or mostly (with delegations) in their own country.
 It is also worth mentioning, that in early 2023 remote work, as a form of employment, was officially recognized by the Polish Labour Code.

-Hence, there is no surprise that many international media today acknowledges a high level of Polish startup ecosystem development and predicts its further growth.
+Hence, it is no surprise that many international media today acknowledge a high level of Polish startup ecosystem development and predict its further growth.
 For example, CEO World Magazine has recently marked Poland as the 7th most startup-friendly country in the world while CoFounder stated that “Poland remains a hotspot for startups in Europe and that won’t stop anytime soon.”
+Even more information about the Polish Startup Ecosystem can be found on our website in the Impressive Economy tab.

 Worth noting is the startup distribution, which also reflects Poles’ passion for technology: compared with the EU, Poland has a much higher concentration of startups, among others in Enterprise Software, Fintech, Healthtech, and Gaming areas: